barumau/pandunia/english/abc.md

 1. Words with only one syllable carry the stress.
 Ex.
 MAU, TONG.
 2. The stress is on the last syllable in words that end with a consonant.
 Ex. koMUN, baZAR, kaMIS.
 3. The stress is on the second last syllable in words that end with a vowel.
 Ex.
-DUnia, CAMca, filSOfi
+DUnia, meLOdi

 ### Schwa